ResearchComputing/Documentation/docs/cloud/aws/getting-started/customer-permission-boundary.md

 ### Attaching Permission Boundary

+When creating new AWS Roles or Users, you must set the Permission Boundary.

-On Step 2 of the 'Create role' wizard, search for and add the "Customer_Admin_PermissionBoundary" Policy to the 'Set permissions boundary' section.
+On Step 2 of the 'Create role' or 'Create user' wizard, search for and add the "Customer_Admin_PermissionBoundary" Policy to the 'Set permissions boundary' section.

 ![](images/customer-permission-boundary/permission-boundary.jpeg)